 Origins, from 1956- two years before The Rose.

 Verdict #1, from 1982.

-And I had another dozen that I would have put alongside these, that show her incredible versatility and intelligence.
+And I had another dozen that I could have put alongside these-examples of her incredible versatility and intelligence.

 The Rose by itself isn’t what makes Jay Defeo one of my favorite artists.
 I’ll be honest, when I first came across this story, I didn’t think much of The Rose.
-It seemed like a lot of hoopla over a big (and admittedly very pretty) thing.
-A painting whose purpose was it’s size, and while that’s respectable, it’s also not that unique and didn’t jump the rails in its intention.
-It moved through some pretty country to be sure, but it was just a train that showed up on time.
+It seemed like a lot of hoopla over a big and very pretty thing.
+It seemed like a painting whose purpose was it’s size.
+And while that is respectable, it’s also not that unique- it didn’t jump the rails of its intention.
+It moved through some pretty country to be sure, but at first blush it seemed like a train that showed up on time.

 In 1959, she was invited to be in a show in New York.
 The “Sixteen Americans” show at MOMA was groundbreaking and included a roster of names that would come to dominate the art world: Jasper Johns, Robert Rauschenberg, Ellsworth Kelly, Louise Nevelson and Frank Stella as well as Wally Hedricks.
 They wanted to include The Rose but Jay Defeo said it wasn’t done and she didn’t know when it would be and she wasn’t going to rush it.

 So they ran a picture of it in the catalogue.
 They heralded it as a great work and this was just a few months into it.
 The composition hadn’t even been centered yet.

 I wonder how they felt about the 7 years of changes that it went through afterwards.
 Whether they understood that it was called The Rose for the way had blossomed.